Knot surgery formulae for instanton Floer homology I: the main theorem: Basic setup

 For a complex $C$ and an integer $n$, we write $C^n$ for its grading $n$ part (under the natural map $\mathbb{Z}\to \mathbb{Z}_2$).
 With this notation, we suppose the differential $d_C$ on $C$ sends $C^{n}$ to $C^{n+1}$.
 For any integer $k$, we write $C\{k\}$ for the complex obtained from $C$ by the grading shift $C\{k\}^n=C^{n+k}$.
 We write $H(C,d_C)$ or $H(C)$ for the homology of a complex $C$ with differential $d_C$.
 A $\mathbb{Z}_2$-graded vector space is regarded as a complex with the trivial differential.

 For a chain map $f:C\to D$, we write $\cone(f)$ for the \textbf{mapping cone} of $f$, \textit{i.e.}, the complex consisting of the space $D\oplus C\{1\}$ and the differential Then there is a long exact sequence where $i$ sends $x\in D$ to $(x,0)$ and $p$ sends $(x,y)\in D\oplus C\{1\}$ to $-y$.
-If differentials of $C$ and $D$ are trivial, then we know \brem Our definitions about mapping cones follow from \cite{homologicalalgebra94}, which are different from those in \cite{Ozsvath2008integral,Ozsvath2011rational}. \erem
+If the differentials of $C$ and $D$ are trivial, then we know \brem Our definitions about mapping cones follow from \cite{homologicalalgebra94}, which are different from those in \cite{Ozsvath2008integral,Ozsvath2011rational}. \erem

-Note that the derived category is a triangulated category, so it satisfies the octahedral axiom (for example, see \cite[Proposition 10.2.4]{homologicalalgebra94}). \blem[Octahedral axiom] Suppose $X,Y,Z,X^\p,Y^\p,Z^\p$ are $\mathbb{Z}_2$-graded vector spaces satisfying the following long exact sequences Then we have the fourth long exact sequence such that the following diagram commutes
+Note that the derived category is a triangulated category, so it satisfies the octahedral lemma (for example, see \cite[Proposition 10.2.4]{homologicalalgebra94}). \blem[octahedral lemma] Suppose $X,Y,Z,X^\p,Y^\p,Z^\p$ are $\mathbb{Z}_2$-graded vector spaces satisfying the following long exact sequences Then we have the fourth long exact sequence such that the following diagram commutes

-where we omit the grading shifts and the notations for maps $h,l,j$.
+where we omit the grading shifts and the notation for the maps $h,l,j$.
 We can also write (\ref{eq: octahedral 0}) in another form so that there is enough room to write the maps

 \elem